 In a land-based aquafarm, this water Pollution is isolated to the pool where fish are grown, however, in open ocean farms this Pollution is dumped straight into the ocean.
 Waste falls directly through nets and covers the ocean floor.
 This waste breeds bacteria that consume oxygen, creating low-oxygen zones.
 Low oxygen levels not only trigger a stress response in the aquaculture fish, but it has serious ramifications for the surrounding ocean ecosystem.
 Ocean-grown fish are also fed pesticides in an attempt to limit the amount of algae that grows on nets, meaning toxic copper sulfate is released into the oceans.
 Add antibiotics into the mix and you get factory-farmed fish superbugs.

 Are you seeing the resemblance to a pig farm yet?

 The process involved in slaughtering aquaculture fish closely parallels the slaughter of other farmed animals.
-The 60 percent of fish who do survive this brutal life, are starved for up to 10 days before they are killed in an effort to minimize waste contamination in the water that they are transported in on the way to the slaughterhouse.
+The 60 percent of fish who do survive this brutal life, are starved for up to 10 days before they are killed to minimize waste contamination in the water that they are transported in on the way to the slaughterhouse.

 According to PETA, “Large fish, such as salmon, are sometimes bashed on the head with a wooden bat called a “priest,” and many are seriously injured but still alive and suffering when they are cut open.
 Smaller fish, such as trout, are often killed by simply draining water away and leaving them to slowly suffocate or by packing them in ice while they are still completely conscious.”